factopolis/factopolis/content/claims/half-obamacare-insurers-stopped-participating/_index.md

 ---
-title: Half of insurers have stopped participating in Obamacare exchanges
+title: half of insurers have stopped participating in Obamacare exchanges
+negative: half of insurers have not stopped participating in Obamacare exchanges
 summary: Many fewer pulled out.
 ---